Radiative neutrino mass generation and dark matter through vectorlike leptons: Numerical results

-Both benchmarks are consistent with the experimental data at the $1\sigma$ level, resulting in a total chi-square value of $\chi^2 = 0.012$.
-This is displayed in Fig. \ref{fig5} for \textbf{BP 1} and Fig. \ref{fig7} for \textbf{BP 2}.
+Both benchmarks are consistent with the experimental data within $1\sigma$.
+For BP 1, the total chi-square values are $\chi^2 \approx 0.011$ for NO and $\chi^2 \approx 0.057$ for IO, while for BP 2 they are $\chi^2 \approx 0.010$ for NO and $\chi^2 \approx 0.004$ for IO.
+Because BP 1 and BP 2 yield nearly indistinguishable best-fit values for the physical observables (see Table \ref{results}), showing both would result in visually redundant figures.
+We therefore restrict our presentation to BP 1 only, with the NO and IO cases displayed in Fig.~\ref{fig5} and Fig.~\ref{fig7}.
 In each figure, the first row contains three correlation panels, and the best-fit point is indicated by a yellow star.
-The contours denote confidence levels (C.L.) at $1\sigma$ (solid), $2\sigma$ (dashed), and $3\sigma$ (dash-dotted).
+The contours denote confidence levels (CL) at $1\sigma$ (solid), $2\sigma$ (dashed), and $3\sigma$ (dash-dotted).
 The first panel shows the atmospheric mixing angle $\sin^2\theta_{23}^{l}$ versus the leptonic Dirac phase $\delta_{CP}^{l}$.
-In both figures the atmospheric angle lies in the lower octant, and both the mixing angle and $\delta_{CP}^{l}$ are accommodated within the $1\sigma$ region, where the best-fit also resides.
+The atmospheric angle lies in the lower octant ($\theta_{23} < 45^\circ$) for NO, and in the higher octant ($\theta_{23} > 45^\circ$) for IO, while both the mixing angle and $\delta_{CP}^{l}$ are accommodated within the $1\sigma$ region, where the best fit also resides.
 The second panel displays $\sin^2\theta_{13}^{l}$ against $\delta_{CP}^{l}$ where the preferred regions and the best-fit points fall within the $1\sigma$ contour, indicating excellent agreement for both the reactor angle and the Dirac phase.
-The third panel presents the correlation between the Majorana phases $\alpha_{21}$ and $\alpha_{23}$.
-The predicted values for the normalized phases are $\alpha_{21}/\pi = 0.932049$ and $\alpha_{31}/\pi = 1.797731$ for \textbf{BP 1}, and $\alpha_{21}/\pi = 1.028654$ and $\alpha_{31}/\pi = 1.944840$ for \textbf{BP 2}.
-These values correspond to Majorana phases that are close to {\it CP}-conserving points but still allow for substantial physical {\it CP}-violation in the Majorana sector.
-Such nontrivial Majorana phases can have important implications for neutrinoless double-beta decay, potentially enhancing or suppressing the effective mass depending on interference among contributions of the three neutrino mass eigenstates $m_{i=1,2,3}$.
+The third panel illustrates the correlation between the solar mass-squared difference, $\Delta m_{21}^2$, and the solar neutrino mixing angle, $\sin^2\theta_{12}$.
+The vertical and horizontal shaded bands denote the $1\sigma$ uncertainties of these parameters as reported by the JUNO experiment, which has very recently released its first measurements of $\Delta m_{21}^2$ and $\sin^2\theta_{12}$ \cite{JUNO:2025gmd}.
+Our model’s best-fit predictions for both parameters are in good agreement with the JUNO results.